marzianizam/Enhanced_TransUNet-Integrating-Dual-Attention-and-CutMix-for-Medical-Image-Segmentation/README.md

 #Data

 The experiments were conducted on the Synapse multi-organ segmentation dataset.
-Please refer to the ["original repository"](https://github.com/Beckschen/TransUNet/blob/main/datasets/README.md) for the data preparation.
+Please refer to the [original repository](https://github.com/Beckschen/TransUNet/blob/main/datasets/README.md) for the data preparation.